MaahiSinghGit/Flutter_Scaffold/README.md

 It's a  Simple scaffold project using Dart .

-The app is created by [Manoj Singh](https://www.linkedin.com/in/manojbishtt/) for helping out the beginners on how to use Scaffold in flutter development.
+The project is created by [Manoj Singh](https://www.linkedin.com/in/manojbishtt/) for helping out the beginners on how to use Scaffold in flutter development.

 ## Show some :heart: and :star: the repo if you like the design.